 He and his wife, Jordan, had their first child, Sofia, on Aug.
-14, 2017, David's 30th birthday...Second daughter, Isabella, was born on March 19, 2020...Started playing baseball at 3 years old at the encouragement of his father, who worked for Bridgestone Tires for almost 40 years…played with Major Leaguers Felix Doubront, Alex Torres and Yangervis Solarte growing up...His favorite TV show is "Friends"…says it helped him learn English and watches it every night after coming home from the ballpark.
+14, 2017, David's 30th birthday...Second daughter, Isabella, was born March 19, 2020...Started playing baseball at three years old at the encouragement of his father, who worked for Bridgestone Tires for almost 40 years…played with Major Leaguers Felix Doubront, Alex Torres and Yangervis Solarte growing up...His favorite TV show is "Friends"…says it helped him learn English and watches it every night after coming home from the ballpark.

 Hit .300 (61-for-203) with 10 doubles, 1 triple, 5 home runs and 34 RBI in 54 games...Named a fi nalist for the Rawlings Gold Glove Award (LF). • Hit .261 (12-for-46) off lefties, up from .237 in 2018 and .248 in 2019. • Led the team (12th overall in NL) with a .361 average with runners in scoring position (22-for-61). • Notched fourth career walk-off plate appearance (single) on Aug.
 17 vs. A’s.